OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-external/android-data-unencrypted-external-frida/example-1/example.md

 ### Observation

-There is only one file written to the external storage - `/storage/emulated/0/Android/data/com.gs.owasp_storage_app1/files/secret.json`.
-Make sure you don't store unencrypted data there unintentionally.
+There is only one file written to the external storage - `/storage/emulated/0/Android/data/org.owasp.mastestapp/files/secret.json`.

 {{ output.txt }}

 ### Evaluation

-Review each warning in the output file and make sure you intended to store this file in the external storage.
+This test fails since the file contains a password.